MetaphorData/connectors/metaphor/synapse/README.md

             GRANT CONNECT ANY DATABASE TO <username>;
             GRANT SELECT ALL USER SECURABLES TO <username>;
             ```
-          - Dedicated SQL: <br>
+          ### Dedicated SQL
-            Create the read-only user and add the permssion for every dedicated SQL database
+            Create the read-only user and add permission for every dedicated SQL database
             ```bash
             # nagivate to master database
             CREATE LOGIN <username> WITH PASSWORD = '<password>'